SamFelix03/riptide/README.md

 ## What we built

-A RIPTIDE strategy is an ordinary constant-product pool — `x · y = k`, nothing exotic — with two control layers wrapped around it.
+A RIPTIDE strategy is a constant-product pool (`x · y = k`) with two extra layers: a fee that moves with volatility, and an auction for the right to reprice the pool when it is stale.
+The curve itself is unchanged.

 ### Mechanism 1 — a fee that tracks volatility

-The fee is not a number the maker guesses.
-An on-chain controller reads a live volatility estimate and steers the fee toward the break-even point where expected fee revenue covers expected LVR:
+An on-chain controller reads a live volatility estimate and moves the fee toward the break-even point where expected fee revenue covers expected LVR:

 ```
 break-even fee  φ*  =  (σ̂² / 8) / λ        →  clamped into [feeMin, feeMax]
                                             →  PI controller steps toward it
 ```

-Volatile market, higher fee.
-Calm market, lower fee.
-From a trader's point of view it is just a protocol fee that happens to be current, delivered through 1inch's existing fee instruction — **we added no new fee opcode**.
+Higher volatility, higher fee; lower volatility, lower fee.
+To a trader this is an ordinary protocol fee, delivered through 1inch's existing fee instruction — **no new fee opcode**.

 Math: [`docs/LVR_MATH.md` §4](docs/LVR_MATH.md) · Code: [`FeeController.sol`](contracts/src/libraries/FeeController.sol) and [`RiptideLvrFeeProvider.sol`](contracts/src/fees/RiptideLvrFeeProvider.sol)

-### Mechanism 2 — auction the stale price instead of donating it
+### Mechanism 2 — a Dutch auction for the rebalance

-When the external price gaps, the pool is mispriced and there is arbitrage value available.
-Instead of letting the mempool take it:
+When the external price moves, the pool is mispriced and there is arb value available.
+Instead of leaving that trade to the mempool:

-- The strategy opens a **declining-price Dutch auction** for the right to rebalance the pool.
+- The strategy opens a declining-price Dutch auction for the right to rebalance the pool.
-- Resolvers compete; competition drives the fill to where the resolver's margin is thin.
+- Resolvers compete on time priority, which pushes the fill toward a thin resolver margin.
-- On settlement the contract measures the actual surplus `S`, pays the resolver `⌊(1−β)·S⌋` and **leaves at least `β·S` with the liquidity provider**.
+- On settlement the contract measures surplus `S`, pays the resolver `⌊(1−β)·S⌋`, and leaves at least `β·S` with the LP.
-- A reverse swap immediately afterward is penalised, so nobody can sandwich the rebalance.
+- A reverse swap immediately afterward is penalised, so the rebalance cannot be sandwiched.

-With `β = 0.95`, at most about 5% of the arbitrage value leaves; the rest stays with the LP.
+With `β = 0.95`, at most about 5% of the arb value leaves; the rest stays with the LP.
+If `S` is not positive the trade reverts.

 Math: [`docs/LVR_MATH.md` §5](docs/LVR_MATH.md) · Code: [`RiptideRebalanceModule.sol`](contracts/src/core/RiptideRebalanceModule.sol), [`DiamondSplit.sol`](contracts/src/libraries/DiamondSplit.sol)

 ### The loop between them

-A resolver only bids when rebalancing is genuinely profitable, so the price it pays is a price somebody *actually put money behind*.
-That price is fed back into the volatility oracle, which moves the next fee target.
-The fee is partly calibrated by prices that were paid for rather than merely reported.
+A resolver only settles when the rebalance is profitable, so the price they pay is a traded price, not just an oracle print.
+That price is written into the volatility oracle and moves the next fee target.

 This is a design property, not a theorem, and is labelled that way everywhere it appears — [`docs/LVR_MATH.md` §6](docs/LVR_MATH.md).